Azure/azure-docs-sdk-dotnet/docs-ref-conceptual/dotnet-howto-migrate-app-service.md

 * Use platform-as-a-service offerings in the cloud to reduce dependecies.
 For example, rather than connect to an on-premise mail server, consider using [SendGrid](https://docs.microsoft.com/en-us/azure/sendgrid-dotnet-how-to-send-email).

 ## ISAPI Filters
-Azure App Service can support the use of ISAPI Filters, however, the DLL(s) must be deployed with your site and registered via the web.config.
+Azure App Service can support the use of ISAPI Filters, however, the ISAPI DLL must be deployed with your site and registered via web.config.

-## HTTPS bindings
+## HTTPS bindings and SSL
 HTTPS bindings will not be migrated, nor will the SSL certificates associated with your web sites.
 [SSL certificates can be manually uploaded](https://docs.microsoft.com/azure/app-service/app-service-web-tutorial-custom-ssl) after site migration is completed, however.

 ## SharePoint and FrontPage